SummersRemote/xjfn/docs/XJFN_REFACTOR_PROMPTS.md

 ## Phase 3: Transform Functions

-You are implementing pure transform functions for the XJX data transformation library.
+You are implementing pure transform functions for the xjfn data transformation library.
 This is a **greenfield implementation** that emphasizes **simplicity and functional purity**.
 These transforms work with the XNode system from Phase 1.

 **Your Task:**
 Create a complete transform function library that provides pure, composable functions for data transformation: